-Harry Dunn: Anne Sacoolas sentenced over fatal crash
+Harry Dunn: Anne Sacoolas gets suspended jail term for fatal crash

 Sacoolas was also disqualified from driving for 12 months.

-The defendant appeared via video-link after the US government advised Sacoolas not to attend her sentencing hearing.
+The defendant appeared via video-link after her employer, the US government, advised her not to attend the sentencing hearing.

 She was originally charged with causing death by dangerous driving, but the Crown Prosecution Service (CPS) accepted her guilty plea to the lesser charge.